JustinGrote/justingrote.github.io/_posts/2017-12-25-Powershell-Azure-Functions-The-Missing-Manual.md

 Azure Automation is a much more mature Powershell environment in Azure.
 Azure Functions is still considered experimental.
 So why would you want to use it?

 1. **It's Dirt Cheap**: Azure Functions gives you 400,000 GB-s and 1 million executions for free every month under the Consumption plan.
 Azure Automation only gives you 500 minutes.
 You can build an incredibly advanced Powershell function workflow and API environment and never get billed a single dime.
-2. **It's Fast**: With Azure Automation you usually have to wait for the job to be scheduled, queued, etc. and the feedback loop is very slow.
+2. **It's Fast**: With Azure Automation you usually have to wait for the job to be scheduled, queued, etc. and the feedback loop is very slow, taking often several minutes before your job runs and you see the result.
 Azure Functions start in seconds and scale nearly limitlessly and automatically, making it far easier to test and troubleshoot.
-3. **It's better for APIs**: Azure Functions makes it really easy to make a query with a URL or trigger on an object, take that input into Powershell, do Powershell-y things to it, and output it back out as JSON, XML, or whatever you want.
+3. **It's better for APIs**: Azure Functions makes it really easy to make a query with a URL or trigger on an object, queue input, OneDrive for Business file upload, etc., take that input into Powershell, do Powershell-y things to it, and output it back out as JSON, XML, or whatever you want.
 You can build great APIs with Powershell very rapidly, why should the C# and Java guys have all the fun?
+When you first create a Powershell Azure HTTP Trigger Function, the sample code is basically a REST API example written in Powershell that is ready-to-go for you.

 ## Azure Functions Environment